Shirley Graham Du Bois: Career

+In part influenced by her experiences with Chinese state feminism, Graham Du Bois became increasingly political upon her return to the United States and became the editor of Freedomways magazine.
+She joined the Fair Play for Cuba Committee.

-In 1951, she married W. E. B. Du Bois, the second marriage for both.
-She was 54 years old; he was 83.
-In 1958, Graham Du Bois and her husband visited Ghana, where she spoke at the All-African Peoples' Conference (AAPC), an event held by 62 African National Liberation organizations where she delivered a speech titled "The Future of All-Africa lies in Socialism" where she stated “Africa, ancient Africa, has been called by the world and has lifted up her hands!
+In 1958, Graham Du Bois and her husband visited Ghana, where she spoke at the All-African Peoples' Conference (AAPC), an event held by 62 African National Liberation organizations where she delivered a speech titled "The Future of All-Africa lies in Socialism" where she stated "Africa, ancient Africa, has been called by the world and has lifted up her hands!
 Africa has no choice between private capitalism and socialism.
 The whole world, including capitalist countries, is moving toward socialism, inevitably, inexorably.
-You can choose between blocs of military alliance, you can choose between groups of political union; you cannot choose between socialism and private capitalism because private capitalism is doomed.”
+You can choose between blocs of military alliance, you can choose between groups of political union; you cannot choose between socialism and private capitalism because private capitalism is doomed."
 In 1960 the Du Boises attended a ceremony in the Republic of Ghana honoring Kwame Nkrumah as the first president of the newly liberated country.
 Graham Du Bois and W. E. B. Du Bois later became citizens of Ghana in 1961.

 Graham Du Bois attended the Second Summit of the Organization of African Unity (OAU) in Cairo in 1964 and consulted with Malcolm X on the efforts of the Organization of Afro-American Unity (OAAU) to get support for the issues inside the US among heads of state, the UN and national liberation movements.
-Graham announced the start of a course on television screenwriting in Accra to create a group of writers for Ghana National Television.
+Graham Du Bois announced the start of a course on television screenwriting in Accra to create a group of writers for Ghana Television.